jenniferngp/iPSC_PPC_eQTL_Project/README.md

 [![DOI](https://zenodo.org/badge/666282159.svg)](https://zenodo.org/badge/latestdoi/666282159)

 # Analysis
-Contains scripts developed to process and analyze data generated in this study
+This folder contains scripts that were developed in the study to process and analyze RNA-seq and eQTL data.

-# Description of Files

-This repository contains code and scripts for the analyses conducted in the manuscript.

 0. `rna_pipeline.pbs`: shell commands to process bulk RNA-seq data
 0. `identity.pbs`: shell commands to match bulk RNA-seq sample to the correct donor using WGS calls